Refugees, Migration, IDPs

 ‘Historic day for international justice’: UN Rohingya ruling brings glimmer of hope CBC News Jan 24 2020

-Yasmin Ullah (@YasminJUllah) is an independent Rohingya social justice activist who collaborates with different organizations at different times on advocacy, media and building alliances with young people from Myanmar.
+Yasmin Ullah (@YasminJUllah ) is a Rohingya feminist, author, poet, and a social justice activist.
 She was born in the Northern Rakhine state of Myanmar.
-Her family fled to Thailand in 1995 when she was a child and she remained a stateless refugee until moving to Canada in 2011.
+Her family fled to Thailand in 1995 when she was a child and she remained a refugee until moving to Canada in 2011.

-Yasmin has served as the President of the Rohingya Human Rights Network, a non-profit group led by activists across Canada advocating and raising public awareness of the Rohingya genocide.
+She is a member of the US Campaign for Burma (@uscb).
+She is a member of the steering committee in Bridges MM Youth Dialogue project.
+Yasmin served as the 2018-2020 President of the Rohingya Human Rights Network, a non-profit group led by activists across Canada advocating and raising public awareness of the Rohingya genocide.

 In 2021 she was named on the FemiList100, the Gender Security Project list of 100 women from the Global South, working in foreign policy, peacebuilding, law, activism, development.